RabeeaFaraj/My_Final_Project/README.md

 - The system will send a notification to the user upon detecting a target.
 - The system will display the detected target on the screen.

+3.click on this link to see the video on how my final_project works: